agnescameron/blog/_posts/2024-12-12-satellite.md

 A [2015 study](https://www.iss.nl/sites/corporate/files/CMCP_81_Pye_et_al.pdf) of land grabs in the region directly linked the drying of a lake to bauxite mining expansion in 2013-14, and named bauxite extraction as part of a linked set of extractive industries encroaching on indigenous peoples’ livelihoods.
 While bauxite extraction slowed after Indonesia’s 2014 policy to end exports of the mineral, local people have been offered little other than financial compensation (‘dust money’) for the damage done, with mines still expanding in some areas, and little to no remediation with topsoil.

-If we take a timelapse of an area around the Kapuas river (the area in the above image with a concentration of yellow areas) between 2013 and 2024, we can see that there was barely any expansion of the yellow spots indicating possible bauxite mines between 2014 and 2018.
+If we take a timelapse of an area around the Kapuas river (the area in the above image with a concentration of yellow-white areas) between 2013 and 2024, we can see that there was barely any expansion of the yellow-white spots indicating possible bauxite mines between 2014 and 2018.
 This coincides with a 2014 ban by the Indonesian government on certain raw materials including bauxite.
-However, the yellow spots continue to expand again after 2018.
+However, the spots continue to expand again after 2018.

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/bauxite-indonesia.png' | prepend: site.baseurl }}"/><br>